 Being inclusive of all holidays with your healthcare marketing allows you to reach more people and is especially important to younger patients.
 According to Accenture, Millennials are more likely to choose one brand over another if that brand demonstrates inclusion and diversity in terms of its promotions and offers.
 This was cited by almost 70 percent of all Millennials.

 The holidays often mean changing schedules for both patients and healthcare providers alike.
 If you have special holiday hours, make sure that communicating them to current and prospective customers is at the top of your healthcare marketing strategy this year.
 This gives patients the transparency they need to book an appointment.

 Do not wait until the week before major holidays to start your holiday healthcare marketing.
-Give your patients ample time to understand any changes to your schedule or promotional offers.
+Give your patients ample time to understand any changes to your schedule or promotional offers due to the holidays.
 This also gives you a chance to share important messages multiple times, so you can ensure more people see them.

 Healthcare marketing is a year-round effort.
-There’s always an opportunity to connect with your patients and make your practice stand out from all other care options.
+There’s always an opportunity to connect with your patients during the holidays and make your practice stand out from all other care options.
 Keep these tips in mind when planning your holiday campaigns.